jazdal/coding-dojo-python-stack/python/fullstack_project_setup_guide.md

         > Pipfile.lock
         > server.py

-13. To enable the use of Boostrap even when offline, go to the [Bootstrap website](https://getbootstrap.com/docs/5.3/getting-started/download/), download and unzip the Compiled CSS and JS package, and copy the *bootstrap.css* and *bootstrap.js* files into the *static/css* subfolder and *static/js* subfolder, respectively.
+13. Go to the [Bootstrap website](https://getbootstrap.com/docs/5.3/getting-started/download/), download and unzip the Compiled CSS and JS package, and copy the *bootstrap.js* file into the *static/js* subfolder.
 (Optional: You may also create your own *style.css* and *script.js* files if you need to add additional CSS settings and JS scripts for your project.
 Put the respective files in their allocated folders).
     > project_name
         > flask_app
             > config